 To understand how that growth would impact the region’s infrastructure, DRCOG staff collaborate with state officials to forecast how growth and development will affect the distribution of households, jobs and users of the transportation system throughout the region.

 The State Demography Office forecasts future population, households and job levels for the state’s 64 counties.
-DRCOG staff allocate county-level growth across 2,800 small areas within the Denver region, know as a transportation analysis zone.
+DRCOG staff allocate county-level growth across 2,800 small areas within the Denver region, known as a transportation analysis zone.

 DRCOG staff rely on a predictive model to simulate household and employment location choices with real estate market dynamics and within natural and regulatory constraints.
 DRCOG staff inform and supplement modeling insights based on local data, knowledge and extensive feedback from local government partners.